The environmental, social and governance data covers Coca-Cola Bottlers Japan Holdings Group as of December 31, 2024.

 Quality assurance | |||||

-※3 AQUEDUCT : A global tool for water risk assessment developed by WRI.
+※4 Aqueduct : A global tool for water risk assessment developed by WRI.
 It is used to assess water risks of the area in which the plant is located from the perspectives of the amount of water, its quality, regulations, and reputation.
-The water stress area is assessed on a scale of 1 to 5, from low to extremely high, based on location information.
+The water risk area is assessed on a scale of 1 to 5, from low to extremely high, based on location information.

-※5 In regard to calculating the electricity use and associated greenhouse gas emissions of office activity, the calculations were conducted by estimation based on the purpose and the number of employees for 19 out of 377 business locations.
+※6 Effective from the 2023 results, the calorific value conversion factor for electric energy use has been changed from a factor of 9.97 MJ/kWh based on the Energy Conservation Law to a physical value of 3.6 MJ/kWh. estimation based on the purpose and the number of employees for 15 out of 359 business locations.
 This was due to reasons such as being unable to obtain an accurate measurement of electricity use at leased office locations.

 https://www.coca-colacompany.com/policies-and-practices/principles-for-sustainable-agriculture